 The surname Lushintombe was first found in Kent where this surname is "local, 'of Lushington.'
 I cannot find the place.
 Manifestly of Kentish extraction."
 However, many of the records are quite late: Thomas Lushington, Kent, Register of the University of Oxford (1606-1607) and in 1687, George Walker and Ann Lushington were married in Kent.
 One branch of the family was found in the parish of Frinton in Essex.
 "The living is a discharged rectory, valued in the king's books at £7.
 6. 8., and in the gift of the family of Lushington: the tithes have been commuted for £150, and the glebe comprises 27 acres."

 Early History of the Lushintombe family

-Another 197 words (14 lines of text) are included under the topic Early Lushintombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lushintombe research.
+Another 99 words (7 lines of text) are included under the topic Early Lushintombe History in all our PDF Extended History products and printed products wherever possible.

 Lushintombe Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Lushintombe has appeared include Lushington, Lussintone, Lussington and others.